vladimiryardan/Taffy-Wiki/Index-of-API-Methods.md

 **Parameters:** _(none)_

 This method is provided as an extension point.
 On Adobe ColdFusion ("ACF") 9, installed in standard entire-server mode, no change should be necessary.
 However, if ACF is installed on another JEE app server (i.e. Tomcat, Glassfish, etc), or on JRun but using an EAR/WAR setup, then you may need to override this method to make Taffy work on your server.
 See [[GetPath Setups]] for more information.

+### getBasicAuthCredentials()

+**Use it inside:** Application.cfc<br/>
+**Parameters:** _(none)_

+This method returns a structure with two keys: `username`, and `password`.
+When the client does not provide HTTP Basic Auth credentials, the username and password keys will be blank.
+When the client does provide them, the values will be available in these keys.

+This method is only available inside your Application.cfc.
+If, for example, you need access to the username in a resource, you can use this method inside onTaffyRequest and add the username to the requestArguments structure.

 ### getBeanFactory()